 National Grid sets the rates for each option based on the prices in its contracts with its Standard Offer Service suppliers.

-The Standard Offer Service rate billed to you under the Fixed Price Option will remain the same for six months at a time.
+The Standard Offer Service rate billed to you under the Fixed Price Option will remain the same for a pricing period (currently 12 months for residential customers and 6 months for commercial customers).
 Under the Fixed Price Option, the Standard Offer Service rate changes every January 1 and July 11.
-All rates are based on the average monthly contract prices in our Standard Offer Service supply contracts over the six month period.
+For 2015, the Fixed Price Option and Standard Offer Service rate for residential customers covers a 12 month pricing period beginning January 1.
+All rates are based on the average monthly contract prices in our Standard Offer Service supply contracts over the pricing period.

 All Residential Group customers and all Rate C-06 (Small C&I) Commercial Group customers are automatically placed on the Fixed Price Option when first applying for Standard Offer Service.
 As a Rate C-06 Commercial customer, you have the option to switch to the Variable Price Option once during a twelve month period.
 However, once your election has been made, you must remain on the Variable Price Option for a period of at least twelve (12) months.